Shwetabh1/AWS_Certification/README.md

 <b>Kinesis ~ 2-3 Questions</b></br>
 <i>Questions about Kinesis Client Library and resharding.</i>

+<b>AWS X-Ray ~ 2-3 Questions</b></br>
+<i>Question related to tracing, embedding it with docker etc.</i>

 <b>API Gateway</b></br>
 <i>Question related to solving api gateway autodeployment with SAM.
 Also how the user(client) can evict API gateway cache.</i>

+<b>Elastic Beanstalk</b></br>
+<i>Question related to resources it can create, deployments, template, .ebextensions etc.</i>

+<b>CloudFormation</b></br>
+<i>Question related to template sections, deployments.</i>

+<b>Code Deploy</b></br>
+<i>Question related to deployment strategy, difference in on-premise and EC2 deployments.</i>

 Note:
+1. Less questions from EC2 as they are focusing more on serverless.
 1. Know/review limits for S3, DynamoDB, EC2, SNS, and SQS.
 1. Understanding the service limits would help with at least 5 questions.
 1. Also know which AWS services are key-based and which platforms Elastic Beanstalk supports and which resources it can create.
 1. One question about chosing Fargate over ECS when you don't want to take care of everything yourself and you can leave it to AWS :)
 1. Resharding (KCL), Evicting API cache (Default not DLB), Fargate, Glue and VPC/Security Groups (?)
-1. Acess Control Lists vs Security Group
+1. Access Control Lists vs Security Group.
 1. Rest Questions were on AWS SDK, Default region (us-east-1) and Elastic Beanstalk Platforms and Elastic Cache to avoid the session state problem.
+1. 1 Question was from SAM related to required properties on their template.
+1. Questions from Systems Manager Parameter Store.

 ## Some Essential Tips
-1. Do Practice Tests on AWS Cloud Guru and other sites.
+1. Practice Test is a must.
+I found tests from WHIZLABS quite helpful.
 1. Lookout for scenario based questions.
 1. Confirm big focus on DynamoDB (~15/55 questions) and S3 (~12/55 questions)
 1. Attempt all questions as there are no negative marks.